Flu overwhelms nation's ERs, leaves 20 children dead

 "If you're sick, please try to stay home if you can do that and get in touch with your health care provider," Harris said.

-On the West Coast, Dr. Jasjit Singh, a pediatric infectious disease specialist at Children's Hospital of Orange County, said 27 influenza-related deaths have occurred in California as of December 30: all among adults 65 years or older.
+On the West Coast, Dr. Jasjit Singh, a pediatric infectious disease specialist at Children's Hospital of Orange County, said 27 influenza-related deaths have occurred in California as of December 30: all among adults under 65 years old.

 "It's been an earlier flu season than in years past," Singh said.
 As of January 6, the hospital has admitted about a quarter of the 303 patients seen with influenza A infections, compared with about 19% of the 89 cases seen last year at this time.
 Meanwhile, of 78 influenza B cases, about 13% required admission, compared with 22% of 27 cases last year.

-Note: Correction: A previous version of this story stated that 27 flu deaths occurred in California among people over, not under, the age of 65.